Skip to content

 Production starts

-The first garments with the new accessible labelling begin production.
+The first garments with the new accessible labeling begin production.
 During the transition, both new and previous label formats coexist in stores.

 Simultaneous rollout across every brand

-The new labelling extends progressively and simultaneously worldwide and across every commercial brand in the group, integrated into the existing global labelling processes.
+The new labeling extends progressively and simultaneously worldwide and across every commercial brand in the group, integrated into the existing global labeling processes.

 3. Late 2026